Contact Us for a Free Consultation (213) 542-0979

 Because I would say better than nine times out of ten, if you talk to the police, you're going to end up saying or doing something that incriminates you.
 When the police come to talk to you, and they're investigating a criminal case, unfortunately, everything is one-sided at that point.

-In other words, they usually have a theory about what's happened, and it's that you've committed some sort of a crime, and they're trying to get you to give them some evidence so when they give the case to the prosecutors, they can have a piece of evidence from you that incriminates you.
+In other words, they usually have a theory about what's happened, and it's that you've committed some sort of crime.
+They're trying to get you to give them some evidence so when they give the case to the prosecutors, they can have a piece of evidence from you that incriminates you.
 I can't tell you how many times people think they're going to talk their way out of something, and they end up saying something that incriminates them.

-Another problem that I see is that maybe people don't say something that incriminates them, and the police don't tape-record it.
+Another problem I see is that people may not say something that incriminates them, and the police may not tape-record it.
 So then they twist what the person says and try to make it sound like they said something incriminating.
-How are you supposed to un-ring that bell?
+How are you supposed to unring that bell?

-Just remember, if you don't say anything, then at least you have a good chance they're not going to lie about the fact that you said something, and they're not going to be able to use anything against you.
+Just remember, if you don't say anything, then at least you have a good chance that they won't lie about what you said, and they won't be able to use it against you.
 It's a simple but crucial rule: don't say anything without your attorney present.
 This awareness of your rights can protect you from potential pitfalls.

 When you want to say something, your attorney is guiding you under the right circumstances.
-So, hiring an attorney from the beginning for that reason alone is critical.
-Also, there may be some issues that crop up during the investigative phase that you need advice on.
+Therefore, hiring an attorney from the outset for this reason alone is critical.
+Additionally, there may be issues that arise during the investigative phase that require your advice.

 Attorney Guidance Through The Criminal Process

-Yes, at the pre-filing stage, sometimes you just have to sit there and wait, but you're waiting with an attorney who knows your case.
+Yes, at the pre-filing stage, sometimes you just have to sit and wait, but you're doing so with an attorney who knows your case.
 When something does come up—when the police come to get you—when the prosecutors want to talk to somebody who knows something about your case—your attorney is there.

 They know the case.
-They know the ins and outs of it.
+They are familiar with the ins and outs of it.
 They know what is good for you.
 They know what is bad for you, and they're going to be able to guide you through it.

-You get one chance to defend yourself right in a criminal case.
+You get one chance to defend yourself in a criminal case.
 If you blow it — for example, let's say someone calls you who's related to the case — maybe the alleged victim in the case, and the police tape-recorded it, which they're allowed to do — it's called a pretext phone call, a call made by law enforcement to a suspect under the guise of another person, to elicit incriminating statements — and you take that call.
-You start talking to them and answering their questions and apologizing or whatever you do, now they're going to try to use that against you in the criminal case.
+You start talking to them, answering their questions, and apologizing, or whatever you do; now they're going to try to use that against you in the criminal case.
 Why would you do that?

-Instead, your attorney is going to tell you if anybody calls you, tell them you can't make any statements.
-Your attorney said not to make any statements.
-Blame it on your attorney.
-The attorney will take responsibility for that and will guide you on when to speak and when to remain silent, ensuring you don't inadvertently incriminate yourself.
+Instead of taking the call, your attorney will advise you to tell the caller that you can't make any statements because your attorney has advised against it.
+Your attorney will take responsibility for that decision and will guide you on when to speak and when to remain silent, ensuring you don't inadvertently incriminate yourself.
+This is a key role of the attorney in your defense strategy.

 Prefiling Intervention To Avoid Criminal Charges

-You want to make sure that you defend yourself correctly and that you end up with the best possible result, and the only way you're going to do that is having an attorney right from the gate.
+You want to ensure that you defend yourself correctly and achieve the best possible result, and the only way to do that is to have an attorney from the outset.
 A lot of times, you don't even know that you're being investigated, so you don't get the opportunity to hire an attorney pre-filing.

-If you suspect that you're going to be investigated, you should get to an attorney.
+If you suspect that you will be investigated, you should consult an attorney.
 Sit down with them.
 Retain them.
 Tell them everything about your case, and then let them figure out what the next move is.
-And sometimes — which is not easy for people — the next move is to sit and wait and not do anything, and there's nothing wrong with that in certain circumstances because by doing something in some of these scenarios, you just end up making matters worse.
+And sometimes, which is not easy for people, the next move is to sit and wait and do nothing.
+There's nothing wrong with that in certain circumstances, because by doing something in some of these scenarios, you just end up making matters worse.

 So, if you've got a criminal case in Los Angeles County pre-filing, pick up the phone.
-Make the call now, and we can get your matter moving in the right direction and ensure that nothing is done that makes things any worse for you.
+Make the call now, and we can get your matter moving in the right direction, ensuring that nothing is done that makes things any worse for you.

 About the Author